kisuk010203/NLP/README.md

 ## Assignment 3
 Now we start to use `pytorch` for implementation.
 We implement dependency parsing, where a sentence is parsed into a parse tree depending on their dependencies.
 The way to check which word is dependent to which is ML.
 After 10 epochs each consisted of 1848 iterations, the final test `UAS` was 89.22, and average train loss was 0.07 which fits in the desired result.

+## Assignment 4
+This assignment is about using RNN to construct a model translation between Cherokee and English.
+RNN itself is a linear network, which requires the former job to be completed before a later step is executed.
+Hence, the efficiency of this was quite low, while the result was actually plausible.